$5.95 City of Austin COA food handler- Food Handler and TABC $16.45 – . Best prices and customer service.

 This is the City of Austin Health Department page relating to Food Handler Training and Certifications:

 We provide a movie based Texas Department of Health Services approved and licensed food safety course (TX DSHS Lic# 68), in both English and Spanish.
 The normal charge for this course is $9.95, but we are offering it now for $5.95.
-Our course does not have a test.
-Early produced courses had a test because it was required.
-Then DSHS changed the program to no test required.
-So newer courses of online training will not have a test.
+Tests for food handler certification is no longer required.

 City of Austin Food Handler Program